How to Submit a Quit Claim Deed in Kentucky

 Differences Between Quitclaim and Warranty Deeds

 The primary distinction between quitclaim deeds and warranty deeds is the level of protection granted.
 A warranty deed guarantees the property’s title, assuring the grantor’s right to transfer it and the absence of any undiscovered liens or claims.
-In contrast, a quitclaim deed offers no such commitments; thus, the grantee simply acquires the interest that the grantor can legally transfer without any additional protections.
+In contrast, a quitclaim deed offers no such commitments; thus, the grantee acquires the interest that the grantor can legally transfer without additional protections.

 Kentucky’s Requirements for Quitclaim Deeds